krakend/playground-community/README.md

 ## Start!

-In order to start all the services just run:
+In order to start all the services, fill the `web/auth0-variables.js` and customize the `extra_config` parts of the `/private/auth0` endpoint and run:

     docker-compose up